 This walk takes you across the golf course to the beach look out and back.
 Buggies and wheelchairs can use the track with care.
 It has views of the Covesea Lighthouse and over the Moray Firth.
 It can be a little exposed if the wind is strong.
 Watch out for jets from RAF Lossiemouth overhead and keen golfers on the course!

 This is an extension of the Harbour Walk, up to James Square.
 It includes a small steep slope down Hill Street.

 This is a walk from Seatown to the Harbour and back again.
 It is all along good paths and is suitable for wheelchairs and buggies.
 It has lovely views of the East Beach and the boats in the harbour.
-There are toilets at the Health Centre and in Marine Park and benches along the way.
+There are toilets on Clifton Road, near the bakers and in Station Park, and benches along the way.

 This is a circular walk on good footpaths and is suitable for wheelchairs and buggies.
 The route can be extended to include the Golf Course Walk, which would then be a Level 3 walk of 2 ¼ miles and take between 45 and 60 minutes.

 Suitable for wheelchairs and buggies, though be aware of the fairly steep section.